pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 ### Lensing To Understand Technical Debt
 {% image "../img/2024-03-29-navigating-technical-debt/nasa-hubble-space-telescope-e9x-jhQgHZk-unsplash.jpg" "" "post-wide-image" "The Tarantula Nebula captured from The Hubble Space Telescope. – Photo by [NASA Hubble Space Telescope](https://unsplash.com/@hubblespacetelescope)" %}

-The Hubble Space Telescope can capture images of all sorts of amazing things in space.
+The Hubble Space Telescope can capture images of all sorts of amazing things in space [^1].
 Among them are galaxies, nebulae and of course solar *systems*.
 The data from the telescope can help us answer important questions like: which planets have water on them?
 Instead of having to visit each planet, we can observe these interesting properties from a distance.